RaphaelSilv/App-Daily-Cake/README.md

 ## Motivation

-Become a brad new cupcaker.
+Become a brand new cupcaker.
 Also, build that app was a huge opportunity to improve my programming skils, specifically in mobile development.

-## final considerations

-I just like to say thank you guys for this worthy opportunity.
-It was a huge experience and for sure I learned a lot.
-Is important let you know, that this was my first contact with mobile development and with kotlin programming language as well.
-I guarantee you, that none inconsistent in my code represents laziness or that sort of thing.
-I work with the best in me, and tried hard do the best I can with I alredy had in every piece of code.
-So, that's it.
-Thank you all again and I hope see you soon.

 ## License